Racism in association football: Serbia

 In October 2006, 37 Borac Čačak fans were arrested and eight faced criminal charges after racially abusing the club's Zimbabwean player Mike Temwanjera during a first division match.
 Borac Čačak was at the centre of more controversy in March 2008 when a Ghanaian player, Solomon Opoku, was attacked by fans; six fans were later arrested, with four being later charged.

 On 29 November 2006, Hajduk Kula coach Nebojša Vučićević racially insulted Red Star Belgrade's Senegalese defender Ibrahima Gueye.
 The coach responded to the accusation: "I told my players several times to put pressure on the black guy, I don't see anything wrong with that."

 During a match against England's under-21 side, an unnamed Serbian under-21 player was accused of racially abusing the black English defender Justin Hoyte, while the Serbian fans were alleged to have racially abused England's Nigerian-born full-back Nedum Onuoha.

 Following racist abuse from Montenegrin club Zeta fans, DaMarcus Beasley, during his stint with Scottish side Rangers, recalled previous instances of racism whilst playing away in Belgrade from fans of Red Star.
 Red Star, however, has been defended by some of its black players, such as Segundo Castillo and Franklin Salas, with Castillo saying that, "Red Star fans are not racist."
 Rangers boss Walter Smith stated he had not heard the abuse, having been absorbed in the game.

 In 2017, a group of fans at a game between FK Rad and Partizan Belgrade held up a racist banner and directed monkey sounds towards Everton Luiz, a Brazilian player.
 Efforts to stop the taunts failed and the opposing team joined in the racist actions, leaving Luiz in tears.

-In November 2019 Partizan Belgrade manager Savo Milosevic said there was no racism problem in Serbia after his team were punished for racist actions by fans.
+In November 2019 Partizan Belgrade manager Savo Milošević said there was no racism problem in Serbia after his team were punished for racist actions by fans.

-On 18 February 2021, AC Milan forward Zlatan Ibrahimovic was subjected to racist abuse by an individual seated in the VIP box during a Europa League match against Red Star Belgrade.
+On 18 February 2021, AC Milan forward Zlatan Ibrahimović was subjected to racist abuse by an individual seated in the VIP box during a Europa League match against Red Star Belgrade.

 In June 2024, during the UEFA Euro 2024 tournament in Germany, Serbian fans were accused of racism towards England players.

 In July 2024, Serbia was one of seven countries who were sanctioned by UEFA following racism from their fans during Euro 2024.

+In June 2026, pundit Rade Bogdanović apologised for making racist remarks about Belgium's black players during the 2026 World Cup.